okami101/vuetify-admin/packages/docs/guide/authorization.md

 ```

 :::warning OR condition
-It test the list of abilities as a `OR` conditon, so if only one permission is owned by current user, then it return `true`.
+It test the list of abilities as a `OR` condition, so if only one permission is owned by current user, then it return `true`.
 :::

-You can use it for easy hide or show links from the sidebar directly inside the array by using the `&&` combinator :
+You can use it for easy hide or show links from the sidebar directly inside the array by using the `&&` combination :

-**`src/_navs.js`**
+**`src/_nav.js`**

 ```js {8,13}
 export default (i18n, admin) => [